SCIENT·MANIFESTO

 Exploring through projects increases risk, cost, and complexity at the same time.
 Exploring through pilots improves the quality of the decision before scale.

-and becomes a consequence of accumulated evidence.
+The project stops being a hypothesis and becomes a consequence of accumulated evidence.

 Exploring with projects